FlashDrag/cyclebay/README.md

 - [ ] Remove a product from the bag
 - [ ] Product Reservations
 - [ ] View bag
+- [ ] Countdown timer and auto remove products from the bag after the timer expires
 - [ ] View and adjust the number of each product in the bag
 - [ ] View a subtotal cost of each product in the bag
 - [ ] Delivery calculation